Chicago’s John G. Shedd Aquarium Review: Where Dragons & Flying Rays Thrive

 White and Violet speckled Puffer Fish

-There was no lack of fascinating creatures at the Wild Reef exhibit, such as the tiny white and purple speckled puffer wish that looked like it was trying to camouflage itself, in vain, to match the nearby purple coral.
+There was no lack of fascinating creatures at the Wild Reef exhibit, such as the tiny white and purple speckled puffer fish that looked like it was trying to camouflage itself, in vain, to match the nearby purple coral.
 It was a beautiful little creature.
 I even spotted a few clownfish clowning around.
 Yes, I found Nemo — and Marlin too apparently.

 Closing Time Again